-As part of my continuing desire to give you the best budget travel tips I can, I’m going to continue with my never ending series on country costs.
+As part of my desire to give you the best budget travel tips I can, I’m continuing my series on country costs.
 This time, we’re going to look at Panama.
 I’ve spent the last month in Panama with a goal of spending $35 USD per day.
 How did I do?
 I failed.
 Miserably.
 I spent $1,674.81 USD in 28 days, which is an average of $59.81 per day.

 Why Did I Fail?

 I ate good food.
 Lots of good, expensive food.
 I found many good restaurants in Boquete and Panama City and couldn’t resist.
 Plus, for a while, I was traveling with a girl, and sometimes I was paying for two.
 And sometimes, I treated said girl to nice dinners.
 Additionally, I didn’t always stay in hostel dorms.
 There were a few nights I wanted privacy to catch up on work and got a hotel room, drastically increasing my daily average.

 So, Can You Do It For $35 USD?

 Definitely.
 There’s no doubt in my mind you can do Panama for my original estimate.
 If you take out the costs of my non-dorm accommodation ($250 USD) and my upscale eating ($300 USD), my daily average becomes $40.17 USD, which is a lot closer to my original goal.
 Take away a few Western meals, some nights out, and the taxis I poorly negotiated in Panama City, and you’re right around $35 USD.